gardenlinux/package-build/MAINTAINER.md

 To create a Garden Linux package, we also need a **debian/ folder** including all the required files.
 In the following we define how we **SHOULD** get the debian folder, depending on the case:

+🏗️⚠️ This section is currently being added and reworked ⚠️🚧 case 1: salsa maintains debian folder + a modified copy of the upstream sources case 2: salsa maintains only debian folder case 3: package does not exist in salsa case 4: salsa is outdated
+🏗️⚠️ This section is currently being added and reworked ⚠️🚧

 #### Rule 4: For existing debian packages, get debian folder from Garden Linux snapshot apt repo
 Get debian/ Folder from those snapshots, as described below